 What’s in the Game?

-Sledge hockey is a fast, competitive, and highly physical sport which makes it one of the most popular spectator sports in the Paralympic Winter Games!
-Sledge hockey is played in more than a dozen countries around the world and Canada boasts one of best teams in the sport.
+Para Ice Hockey (formerly known as sledge hockey) is a fast, competitive, and highly physical sport which makes it one of the most popular spectator sports in the Paralympic Winter Games!

 Players sit on specially designed sleds, or ‘sledges’ that rest on two skate blades attached under the seat.
 Two sticks are used to pass, stickhandle and shoot the puck.
 Used for more than just moving the puck, these sticks are also equipped with metal picks on the ends to help players maneuver their sledges around the ice.
 Sledge hockey incorporates almost all of the same rules as regular ice hockey, and is available to male and female athletes.